Malfoy/BCOOL/README.md

 # BCOOL
 de Bruijn graph cOrrectiOn from graph aLignment

-## Dependancies
+## Dependencies
-Bcool clone and compile Bcalm2 Bgreat2 Btrim and Ntcard
+The installation script of Bcool compiles Bcalm2, Bgreat2, Btrim and ntCard.

-It require GCC>=4.9.1, CMAKE>=3.3 and Python 3
+This requires GCC>=4.9.1, CMAKE>=3.10, Autoconf, Automake and Python 3.

 ## Installation